Creating effective pull requests

 adds some nice things such as choosing how to resolve conflicts

 -m -rerere-autoupdate), and between every commit adds that

 long command.
 What it does is find the

 get the branch name from it, and pushes that to origin.

 git rbi master from

-swizzle, it will give me an editor to configure the rebase.
+will give me an editor to configure the rebase.
 With just straight

 git rebase -i master it would be